 First, each lead in Salesforce can only have one lead source value, which can be problematic for marketers tracking the impact of different channels.
 Second, many online channels are assigned to the broad “Web” category, making it difficult to identify the specific channels that are generating leads and revenue.

-The short answer is yes, you can connect Salesforce with Google Analytics.
+The short answer is yes, you can connect Salesforce and Google Analytics.
 There are two key ways you can integrate these two apps.

 The first is by using Salesforce Cloud Data.
 This allows you to bring your sales pipeline right into Google Analytics.